igorkovalchuk/xamarin-forms-android-linux-tools/README.md

 Use localize-app.sh to create the AppResources.designer.cs class file.

 localize-base.sh is an example how to compile the second resx, for example, BaseResources.resx to the class file.

+NEW: release-build.sh (msbuild based Release build)

+NEW: release-sign.sh - it is necessary when AndroidCreatePackagePerAbi = true

+NEW: release-deploy.sh

+NEW: xrelease-build.sh (warning: some projects do not work with xbuild)

+NEW: xandroid-dll-fast.sh (warning: it can broke the UI - it removes the toolbar)